The 1986 Gale Street Murders Haunted Community For One Long Week Before Charles Fedora Was Arrested

 City police, headed by Inv.
 Sgt.
 Ronald H. Cole, were fairly time-lipped in not naming the victims and initially stating the deaths were “suspicious” and “we’re looking at homicide.”
 Two hours later, they would clarify that they were investigating “a double homicide.”

-Later the following morning, Cole would say they had a “very good suspect” and said they were being assisted by the Federal Bureau of Investigation and the “latest in innovative techniques.”
-He would go on to say that Watertown’s residents “have been lulled into a false sense of security,” reminding citizens to keep their doors locked.
+Later the following morning, Cole said they had a “very good suspect” and said they were being assisted by the Federal Bureau of Investigation and the “latest in innovative techniques.”
+He went on to say that Watertown’s residents “have been lulled into a false sense of security,” reminding citizens to keep their doors locked.

-The Watertown Daily Times would question the Cole during the press briefing–
+The Watertown Daily Times would question Cole during the press briefing–

 –whether it might be better for the welfare of the city residents if they were told more about what had occurred.